Managed IT

 This question is better framed as “Do you need a private data center as part of your infrastructure?”

-By default, public data centers will offer most of the capabilities and basic security options that an organization will need.
+Unless your business has special requirements or circumstances that make private infrastructure a better fit, public data centers will offer most of the capabilities and basic security options that an organization will need and it’ll come in at a more reasonable cost.

 The Bottom Line